status-im/specs/docs/stable/1-client.md

 #### Mobile nodes

-This is a Whisper node which connects to part of the Whisper network.
-It MAY relay messages.
-See next section for more details on how to use Whisper to communicate with other Status nodes.
+A `Mobile node` is a Whisper and/or Waku node which connects to part of the respective Whisper and/or Waku network(s).
+A `Mobile node` MAY relay messages.
+See next section for more details on how to use Whisper and/or Waku to communicate with other Status nodes.

-### Transport privacy and Whisper usage
+### Transport privacy and Whisper / Waku usage

-Once a Whisper node is up and running there are some specific settings required to communicate with other Status nodes.
+Once a Whisper and/or Waku node is up and running there are some specific settings required to communicate with other Status nodes.

-See [3/WHISPER-USAGE](https://specs.status.im/spec/3) for more details.
+See [3/WHISPER-USAGE](https://specs.status.im/spec/3) and [9/WAKU-USAGE](https://specs.status.im/spec/9) for more details.

-For providing an offline inbox, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4).
+For providing an offline inbox, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4) and [10/WAKU-MAILSERVER](https://specs.status.im/spec/10).

 ### Secure Transport

-In order to provide confidentiality, integrity, authentication and forward secrecy of messages we implement a secure transport on top of Whisper.
+In order to provide confidentiality, integrity, authentication and forward secrecy of messages we implement a secure transport on top of Whisper and Waku.
 This is used in 1:1 chats and group chats, but not for public chats.
 See [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) for more.

 ### Data Sync

 [MVDS](https://specs.vac.dev/mvds.html) is used for 1:1 and group chats, however it is currently not in use for public chats.

-[Status payloads](#payloads-and-clients) are serialized and then wrapped inside a MVDS message which is added to an [MVDS payload](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted (if necessary for 1-to-1 / group-chats) and sent using whisper which also encrypts it.
+[Status payloads](#payloads-and-clients) are serialized and then wrapped inside an MVDS message which is added to an [MVDS payload](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted (if necessary for 1-to-1 / group-chats) and sent using Whisper or Waku which also encrypts it.

 ### Payloads and clients